menu

 Overview

 Rarden is a tiny village located in the state of Ohio.
 With a population of 142 people and just one neighborhood, Rarden is the 801st largest community in Ohio.
-Rarden has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Rarden was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce